 Ann Siner, CEO and founder of upscale consignment shop My Sister’s Closet (women's fashion), as well as My Sister’s Attic (designer furniture) and Well Suited (men’s resale apparel), has a trick for cleaning out your closet.
 “Turn all your hangers the wrong way,” she says – and after the season, see how many hangers are facing the right way.
 “There are a lot of people in this community with absolutely beautiful things that they’re no longer using,” she says.
 And that’s what you bring in.

 Vanessa Dougan, CEO of Name Brand Exchange in Mesa, has another tip: Bring more than less.
 “Because we’re more likely to buy a lot,” she says.
 Dougan explains how they try to be the first stop for sellers, and their stores reflect this.
 “We’ll have a $4 Coach bag in the store,” Dougan says, “And we’ll have a $100 Coach bag in the store.”

 Though many if not most recycled clothing shops don’t require an appointment, it can still be beneficial to call the store before you head out.

-“We welcome customers to call head and inquire on what the store may be looking for, but it is not required,” says Buffalo Exchange Tempe manager Candace Gaskin by e-mail.
+“We welcome customers to call ahead and inquire on what the store may be looking for, but it is not required,” says Buffalo Exchange Tempe manager Candace Gaskin by e-mail.
 Buffalo Exchange Phoenix manager, Lauren Toms, echoes this.
-“We encourage customers to call ahead to see what we're looking for, especially for a first time seller,” she says.
+“We encourage customers to call ahead to see what we're looking for, especially for a first-time seller,” she says.